onOfficeGmbH/sdk/README.md

 ### Response

 Use the method `onOfficeSDK::getResponseArray` to fetch the response data for a request.
-To identify the response of the request use the value returned by `onOfficeSDK::callGeneric`.
+To identify the response of the request, use the value returned by `onOfficeSDK::callGeneric`.
 ```php
 var_export($pSDK->getResponseArray($handleReadEstate));
 ```